HyperSSE: Static Analysis of Real-Time Hypervisor Systems with ARA

 Within the AHA project, we focus on optimizing embedded systems by specialization of the OS itself.
 Using the Automatic Real-time Analyzer (ARA), we perform static analysis to find interactions between different tasks1.
 With the latest addition, the MultiSSE, ARA can analyze interactions on systems like multicore AUTOSAR to allow for static optimization.

-However, modern complex embedded systems may not only distribute tasks over multicore systems, but instead partition the hardware into multiple hypervised domains2.
-Each domain can run its own RTOS instance, making powerful central computing hardware with time-critical software from various suppliers feasible.
+However, modern complex embedded systems may not only distribute tasks over multicore systems, but instead partition the hardware into multiple hypervised domains2 for safety reasons.
+Each domain can run its own isolated Real-Time OS or General-Purpose OS instance, making powerful central computing hardware with time-critical software from various suppliers feasible.

 Problem